anivar/mozilla-ai-protocol-bridge/README.md

 )
 ```

-The identity appears in API responses for audit trails.
+The identity is stored in bridge metadata (full verification pending mcpd PR #154).

 ## With Advanced HTTP Client